Palette Knife

 Stacks Image 25369

-The artist can have multiple unmixed colors on the palette knife that appear as parallel adjacent streaks when the paint is smeared onto the surface of the painting.
+The artist can also have multiple unmixed colors on the palette knife that appear as parallel adjacent streaks when the paint is smeared onto the surface of the painting.
 With this in mind, the direction of smear can be used to help indicate the form of an object being depicted.

 Featured: Antoine Dominique Sauveur Aubert by Paul Cézanne.